Kalpbiz/Assesment/README.md

 Push to the branch (git push origin feature/my-feature).
 Create a new pull request.
 License
-This project is licensed under the MIT License.
+This project is licensed under the Standard License.